xiix0/scam/README.md

-You will be winged by an anti-aircraft battery.
+You will be held hostage by a radical group.